-9.1 Summary of Product Characteristics (SmPC)
+4.7.1 Summary of Product Characteristics (SmPC)

 Reference to the SmPC of the Maltese-market product has to be made by the parallel importer to confirm similarity.
 The product information is available on the Malta Medicines Authority website.
-Guidance on specific sections of the SmPC is given below, using the numbering of the SmPC.
+Guidance on specific sections of the SmPC is given below, as per sections of the SmPC.